home-assistant-libs/pytradfri/README.md

 **NB:** Latest Gateway version tested and working - 1.4.15.

 Python class to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee-based Gateway.
-Using this library you can, by communicating with the gateway, control IKEA's lights and wall plugs.
+By using this library you can communicate with the gateway and control IKEA's lights and wall plugs.
  Some of the features include:

 - Get information on the gateway
 - Observe lights, groups and other resources and get notified when they change